Database Test 5 (DBT-5) Documentation

 Database Parameter Effects

-This test is performed by the test-db-param script.
+This test is performed by the test-db-parameter script.

 The purpose of this test is to evaluate the effects of a changing a single database parameter.